Crumb Top Baking

 *This post was originally published in January 2018.
 It has been updated with new photos and text, including helpful tips for readers and minor adjustments to the recipe.

 When it comes to hummus, we eat a lot of it.
-And since I’m usually whipping up a batch every other weekend, I tend to use that time to get creative with different flavour combinations.
-Here are a few of our favourites that we make all the time:
+And since I'm usually whipping up a batch every other weekend, I tend to use that time to get creative with different flavor combinations.
+A few of our favorites include these black bean hummus bowls and this arugula hummus.

 Ingredients to make this edamame hummus recipe arranged individually and labelled.

-Cilantro – Fresh cilantro adds a punch of flavour to this hummus and pairs well with the jalapeño.
+• Cilantro - Fresh cilantro adds a punch of flavor to this hummus and pairs well with the jalapeño.

-Tahini – This is a standard ingredient in hummus.
-It has a strong taste, but in just the right quantity, it adds that signature hummus flavour and creamy texture.
+• Tahini - This is a standard ingredient in hummus.
+It has a strong taste, but in just the right quantity, it adds that signature hummus flavor and creamy texture.

-Lemon – Freshly squeezed lemon juice adds a little tangy flavour and pairs well with the fresh cilantro.
+• Lemon - Freshly squeezed lemon juice adds a little tangy flavor and pairs well with the fresh cilantro.
 It also takes the edge off the jalapeño if you decide to go with an extra spicy hummus.

-Salt and pepper – Just enough for flavouring.
+• Salt and pepper - Just enough for flavoring.
 Add more or less to suit your taste.

 Overhead view of the hummus ingredients in a food processor bowl.